SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessInvocations.md

 As a bonus action, you cause a psychic disturbance around the target cursed by your Malediction spell, Bestow Curse spell, Sign of Ill Omen invocation, or Soul Hex feature.
 When you do so, you deal psychic damage to the cursed target and each creature of your choice within 5 feet of it.
 The psychic damage equals your Charisma modifier.
 To use this invocation, you must be able to see the cursed target, and it must be within 30 feet of you.

+# 23. - Mire the Mind

+You can cast Slow without using a spell slot.
+When casting using this ability you don't need to maintain concentration.
+Once you do so, you can't cast it in this way again until you finish a long rest.

-# 23. - Necrotic Blast
+# 24. - Necrotic Blast

 You can change the damage type of the eldritch blast to necrotic damage instead of force damage.

-# 24. - Poisonous Blast
+# 25. - Poisonous Blast

 You can change the damage type of the eldritch blast to poison damage instead of force damage.

-# 25. - Psychic Blast
+# 26. - Psychic Blast

 You can change the damage type of the eldritch blast to psychic damage instead of force damage.

-# 26. - Radiant Blast
+# 27. - Radiant Blast

 You can change the damage type of the eldritch blast to radiant damage instead of force damage.

-# 27. - Relentless Hex
+# 28. - Relentless Hex

 Your curse creates a temporary bond between you and your target.
 As a bonus action, you can magically teleport up to 30 feet to an unoccupied space you can see within 5 feet of the target cursed by your Malediction spell, Bestow Curse spell, Sign of Ill Omen invocation, or Soul Hex feature.
 To teleport in this way, you must be able to see the cursed target.

-# 28. - Shroud of Shadow
+# 29. - Shroud of Shadow

 You can cast Invisibility at will, without expending a spell slot.

-# 29. - Spectral Shield
+# 30. - Spectral Shield

 You can cast Shield of Faith without using a spell slot.
-Once you do so, you can't cast it in this way again until you finish a long rest.

-# 30. - Stasis

-You can cast Slow without using a spell slot.
-When casting using this ability you don't need to maintain concentration.
 Once you do so, you can't cast it in this way again until you finish a long rest.

 # 31. - Superior Pact Weapon